-"title": "Expression 'Đại khái như'",
+"title": "Expression 'Đại khái'",

 "short_explanation": "Used to represent 'In general', 'Approximately' or 'Roughly speaking'.",

-"long_explanation": "The Vietnamese expression 'Đại khái như' is used to imply a general description or approximation of a situation or a thing.
+"long_explanation": "The Vietnamese expression 'Đại khái' is used to imply a general description or approximation of a situation or a thing.
 It allows the speaker to describe something in a broad or rough way, rather than in specific or detailed terms.
 This expression is akin to the English expressions 'in general', 'approximately', or 'roughly speaking'.",

-"formation": "Đại khái như + Description or Situation",
+"formation": "Đại khái + Description or Situation",

 "examples": [